AllenNeuralDynamics/aind-data-transfer-service/docs/source/UserGuideV2.rst

 -  Optional fields

+   -  platform: Standardized way of collecting and processing data (chosen from drop down menu)
    -  metadata_dir: If metadata files are pre-compiled and saved to a directory, you can add the Posix style path to the directory under this column